 Sales of substantial amounts of our common stock in the public market following this offering, or the perception that such sales could occur, could adversely affect the market price of our Class B common stock and may make it more difficult for you to sell your Class B common stock at a time and price that you deem appropriate.
-The shares of our Class B common stock being sold in this offering may be resold immediately in the public market unless they are held by "affiliates," as that term is defined in Rule 144 of the Securities Act.
-We also may issue our shares of Class B common stock or securities convertible into our Class B common stock from time to time in connection with a financing, an acquisition, investments or otherwise.
-Any such issuance could result in substantial dilution to our existing stockholders and cause the trading price of our common stock to decline.
+Based on the number of shares outstanding as of March 18, 2014, upon the closing of this offering, we will have outstanding 36,327,308 shares of Class B common stock.
+The shares of our Class B common stock being sold in this offering may be resold immediately in the public market unless they are held by "affiliates," as that term is defined in Rule 144 of the Securities Act of 1933, as amended (the "Securities Act").